-The five-way junction where Princes Street meets by the surrounding wall of buildings of similar unfortunately, diminished by being a traffic junction despite the reclamation of some space for pedestrians in the late 1980s.
-The space would benefit from eventually becoming a properly laid out largely traffic free civic square.
+The five-way junction where Princes Street meets Queen Street and Butter Market is, well-defined by the surrounding wall of buildings of similar heights and is potentially an important space in the Central Area.
+Its value as an urban square is, unfortunately, diminished by being a traffic junction despite the reclamation of some space for pedestrians in the late 1980s.
+The space would benefit from eventually becoming a properly laid out